populationgenomics/metamist/docs/installation.md

 ### Conclusion

 At this point, your API should be fully functional.
-You can test scripts by setting the `SM_ENVIRONMENT` variable to `local` so that the metamist python client points to your local installation.
+You can test scripts by setting the `SM_ENVIRONMENT` variable to `local` so that the Metamist python client points to your local installation.
 You can also work on developing backend features.

 - The GraphiQL explorer is accessible at: [http://localhost:8000/graphql](http://localhost:8000/graphql)
 - The swagger http api documentation is accessible at: [http://localhost:8000/docs](http://localhost:8000/docs)

-To set up the metamist web client, read on.
+To set up the Metamist web client, read on.

 ## Web Client Setup

-The metamist web client is a React single page application that calls the metamist apis and displays metadata in a user interface.
+The Metamist web client is a React single page application that calls the Metamist apis and displays metadata in a user interface.

 To get up and running you will need [nodejs](https://nodejs.org/en) installed, there are a few options for managing node versions but we recommend [fnm](https://github.com/Schniz/fnm) as it is lightweight, simple and provides a similar api to `nvm` while being much much faster.

 Other installation options are outlined on the [nodejs download page](https://nodejs.org/en/download).

-The metamist client should work with a variety of node versions but for the purposes of this setup we'll install 22 which is the LTS version at the time of writing.
+The Metamist client should work with a variety of node versions but for the purposes of this setup we'll install 22 which is the LTS version at the time of writing.

 ```bash